 A real estate agent’s success depends largely on their market.
 To help determine the best states, we evaluated agent opportunities in all 50 states based on salary, cost of living, home values, competition, and home ownership.
 Unsurprisingly, the top 10 states had several characteristics in common, including high income and high average home values.

 How We Evaluated the Best States for Real Estate

-When deciding where to continue or build a real estate career, it’s important to consider factors like cost of living and earning potential.
+When deciding where to start your career as a real estate agent or continue to build it, it’s important to consider factors like cost of living and earning potential.
 We also ranked states based on home ownership indicators and home values to evaluate the relative strength of real estate markets.
 Finally, we considered how many real estate agents are already employed in each state to rate locations based on agent competition.

 In ranking the states, we considered five major metrics:

 - Home values (20%): States with higher home values ranked higher for real estate agents because of the opportunity for higher commissions and because high home values indicate a strong housing market.

 - Homeownership (20%): States were ranked based on the percentage of homes that were owner-occupied in 2017.
 This number reflects the current volume of homeowners and potential for future sellers and buyers.